SECURITY ASSESSMENT // CHIMERASCOPE

 DORA compliance readiness assessment, API security posture evaluation.
 Payment infrastructure analysis, mobile banking exposure, and third-party service provider risk mapping.

 MiCA compliance readiness for crypto-asset service providers, exchanges, and custodial wallet operators.
 Blockchain address intelligence with OFAC sanctions screening, wallet exposure analysis, token risk assessment, and Proof of Reserves verification.
-Covering BTC, ETH, XRP, SOL, and ERC-20 token ecosystems.
+Covering BTC, ETH, XRP, SOL, and ERC-20 token ecosystems, and verified smart contract vulnerability analysis for organizations with on-chain exposure.

 The standard assessment covers the core external attack surface described above.
 For organizations with specific regulatory, operational, or sector requirements, the engagement scope can be extended with additional reconnaissance and verification activities — selected to match the organization's risk posture and compliance obligations.